 Simon Sawers died 3 years later, in I849, while still Provost of Dunbar.
 His son, John Lorimer Sawers, survived him only II years, and died at the early age of 31 in London, of a sickness contracted in the Indian Army.
 Two men, who were probably Simon Sawers’ brothers, were Charles Lorimer Sawers (I795-1876) at one time Baillie, and the John Sawers already mentioned who was a Surgeon in the East India Co. in I827.

 Fast forward to the end of the 1800s, and Dr David Black, son an MD from Cockburnspath, is recorded to be renting the house.
-The valuation roll shown below suggests that the late Robert Orr Sawers is the current owner at this time, which means the Sawers family retained the house at number 29 (also known as 2 Templelands).
-Charles Notman, Town Clerk is shown as living next door.
-Bamburgh Castle, which bears the last vestigiae of the old town wall, at number 25 has a full house too.
+The valuation roll shown below suggests that the late Robert Orr Sawers is the current owner at this time, which means the Sawers family retained the house at number 29 until then (also known as 2 Templelands).
+Charles Notman, the Town Clerk, is shown as living next door.
+Bamburgh Castle, which apparently bears the last vestigia of the old town wall, at number 25 has a full house too.

 Subsequent valuation rolls then show Dr James David Black as the owner of 2 Templelands and Newhouse until his death in 1923.
 James Black and James D Black appear in the same register at different addresses in 1885 – it seems that Dr James Black, father has taken on the house at the corner of 1 Church Street, implying perhaps that the two didn’t exactly get on.
 Did James Black grandfather pass everything on to his grandson?
-It seems highly likely.
+It seems highly likely he gave him a helping hand.

 No dramatic changes are evident for the first 80 years of the recorded history.
 By around 1900 there is a record a possible addition to the building when Mr Notman, the notary public living at 1 Templelands, along with Dr Black petition the Dean of Guild to insert oriel windows on the back of the house in the withdrawing rooms, and this is also noted in Canmore.
 An application to install a WC is also noted at around the same time in the minutes.
 It seems the detailed plans of the Dunbar Dean of Guild have, with a few minor exceptions, either been mislaid perhaps lost entirely, though some of the meeting minutes and petitions survive.